Your most frequently asked questions

 We’re not here to tell you to never use canned beans again– after all, they’re an ultra-convenient source of protein– but it’s worth it to make your own beans from scratch, and doesn’t require as much time and effort as you may think (we’ve got it all laid out in our cooking guide).

 Like most pantry items, beans are sensitive to temperature, oxygen and light.
-Always store your beans in an air-tight container at room temperature (50-70 degrees), and out of direct sunlight.
+Store your beans in a sealed container, out of direct sunlight, and ideally at room temperature (50-70 degrees F).

-We can't be a bean company without being able to talk about this unwanted side effect!
+We can't be a bean brand without being able to talk about this unwanted side effect!
 For those who are particularly sensitive, here are some tips:

 1. Stick with it and you may notice a positive outcome.
 Your body may just need some time to get used to your bean-forward lifestyle and the influx of fiber.